RYUKxAYU/RYUKxAYU/README.md

-- 👋 Hi, I’m @RYUKxAYU
+- 👋 Hi,
+-  My self ayush a collage student from INDIA
-- 👀 I’m interested in ...
+- 👀 I’m interested in
   Learning about AI,ML models(specially LLMs and NN)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
   Data analysis and ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
   How to become a LLM devloper and AI engineer
-- 📫 How to reach me ...
-Just by message me on my gmail # sqthegod18@gmail.com
+- 📫 How to reach me
+ Just by mail me # sqthegod18@gmail.com

 <!---
 RYUKxAYU/RYUKxAYU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.